New Jersey Beagles at Breezy Point

 Last but very very important, for the health of you dog, please do the right thing by having your dog spayed or neutered.
 Not only does it help protect the pedigree of the puppy you're thinking of purchasing but it helps control the pet poplulation by avoiding unwanted pregnancies.

+Sorry message was so long.
 Thank you to those of you who took the time to read this page.
 I know it was a lot to read, but I definitely think everything was worth discussing.
 I hope it gave you a lot to think about before moving forward with purchasing a puppy.
 Hopefully it has given you the information needed to make good decisions.
 When buying a puppy, remember, if it's too good to be true, it's probably because it is.
 If it doesn't feel right, RUN!

 Good luck in your search.....